Metallography

 What do Failure Analysis Reports include?

-Our clear explanations ensure you can fully understand the results and know what action to take.
-We can also help you implement recommendations, so you have reliable solutions in place to avoid future failures.
+We ensure you can fully understand the results and know what action to take.
+We can help advise and make recommendations, so you have reliable solutions in place to avoid future failures.

 How long does Failure Analysis take?